exiang/open_hub_wiki/Cron-Commands.md

 ```
 0 * * * * /var/www/_cron/bash/test-createJunk.sh /var/www/_cron
 ```
-6. Now, you should see database record added to `junk` table every hour automatically.
+6. Now, you should be able to find new database record added to `junk` table every hour automatically.
 Remember to disable this after tested.

 ## Sample of basic cron setting
 ```